Darío Álvarez: New York Mets

 On January 13, 2013, Álvarez was signed a minor league contract with the New York Mets organization after spending the 2010 through 2012 seasons out of baseball.
 He spent the 2013 season with the Low-A Brooklyn Cyclones, recording a 2–4 record and 3.10 ERA in 12 appearances.
-He split the majority of the 2014 season between the Single-A Savannah Sand Gnats, the High-A St. Lucie Mets, and the Double-A Binghamton Mets, accumulating a 10–1 record and 1.10 ERA with 114 strikeouts in 73.1 innings of work.
+He split the majority of the 2014 season between the Single-A Savannah Sand Gnats, the High-A St. Lucie Mets, and the Double-A Binghamton Mets, accumulating a 10–1 record and 1.10 ERA with 114 strikeouts in 73 1/3 innings of work.

 Álvarez was selected to the 40-man roster and called up to the majors for the first time on September 1, 2014.
 He made his major league debut on September 3 against the Miami Marlins.
-The Mets won the game 4–3, with Alvarez giving up an RBI single to Christian Yelich which the tied the game for the Marlins, charging Álvarez with a blown save. Álvarez finished his rookie season with a 13.50 ERA in 4 games in 1.1 innings pitched while giving up 4 hits, 2 runs, and one home run while only getting one strikeout with a WHIP of 3.000.
+The Mets won the game 4–3, with Alvarez giving up an RBI single to Christian Yelich which the tied the game for the Marlins, charging Álvarez with a blown save. Álvarez finished his rookie season with a 13.50 ERA in four games in 1 1/3 innings pitched while giving up four hits, two runs, and one home run while only getting one strikeout with a WHIP of 3.000.

 Álvarez began the 2015 season with Binghamton, and after being named a mid-season All-Star, he was promoted to the Triple-A Las Vegas 51s. Álvarez was recalled to the majors on August 22 when first baseman Lucas Duda was placed on the disable list with a back injury.
-On August 23 he was optioned back to the Triple-A to make room for David Wright, who was making his return from spinal stenosis.
-He did not make a single appearance when he was called up a day earlier.
+On August 23, he was optioned back to the Triple-A to make room for David Wright, who was making his return from spinal stenosis. Álvarez did not make a single appearance when he was called up a day earlier.

-He was recalled on September 4 to be available to pitch against the Miami Marlins.
-On September 7, Álvarez earned his first career win against the Washington Nationals by striking out outfielder Bryce Harper in the bottom of the 6th inning.
+Álvarez was recalled on September 4 to be available to pitch against the Miami Marlins.
+On September 7, Álvarez earned his first career win against the Washington Nationals by striking out outfielder Bryce Harper in the bottom of the sixth inning.
 On September 15, Álvarez strained his groin with one out in the eight inning against the Marlins forcing him to leave in what would be a 3–9 loss for the Mets.
 He had allowed 3 hits and exited the game after stumbling and failing to deliver a pitch, which resulted in a balk.
 On September 18 it was revealed that Álvarez was headed to Port St. Lucie to rehab the groin injury he had sustained three days ago and that it was unlikely for him to pitch again in 2015.

-Álvarez finished the season with a 1–0 record, 12.27 ERA in 6 games in 3.2 innings pitched while giving up 5 hits, 5 runs, 2 home runs, 1 walk, and 1 balk while getting two strikeouts with a WHIP of 1.636.
+Álvarez finished the season with a 1–0 record, 12.27 ERA in six games in 3 2/3 innings pitched while giving up five hits, five runs, two home runs, one walk, and one balk while getting two strikeouts with a WHIP of 1.636.
 He was assigned to Las Vegas to begin the 2016 season.
-On May 23, 2016, he was designated for assignment by the Mets.
+On May 23, 2016, Álvarez was designated for assignment by the Mets.